olanomaria/Assignment-06_Olano/README.md

 How to run the programs:
 - Run the program
-- Follow the screen instructions;
+- Follow the screen instructions